WANGDI0212/masque/README.md

 Template scripts are provided for SGE and SLURM deployments :

 masque_16S-18S.sh
 masque_16S-18S_tars.sh
 masque_23S-28S.sh
 masque_23S-28S_tars.sh
 masque_ITS.sh
 masque_ITS_tars.sh
 masque_amplicon.sh
 masque_amplicon_tars.sh

 ## Dependencies

 *  __AlienTrimmer__
-⋅⋅⋅Performs the trimming and clipping of the reads ⋅⋅⋅_Criscuolo, A., Brisse, S., AlienTrimmer: a tool to quickly and accurately trim off multiple short contaminant sequences from high-throughput sequencing reads., Genomics, 2013, 102(5), 500-506._
+Performs the trimming and clipping of the reads
+_Criscuolo, A., Brisse, S., AlienTrimmer: a tool to quickly and accurately trim off multiple short contaminant sequences from high-throughput sequencing reads., Genomics, 2013, 102(5), 500-506._
 *  __Biom__
 ⋅⋅⋅Combine count matrix and taxonomical annotation table ⋅⋅⋅_Daniel McDonald, et al., The Biological Observation Matrix (BIOM) format or: how I learned to stop worrying and love the ome-ome.
 GigaScience, 2012, 1:7. doi:10.1186/2047-217X-1-7_